-3 International Maritime Organization (IMO), Resolution MEPC.207(62): IMO Guidelines for the Control and Management of Ships' Biofouling to Minimize the Transfer of Invasive Aquatic Species, Definitions, 15 July 2011, the East China Sea, South China Sea, Yellow Sea, Gulf of Thailand, Sulu-Sulawesi Seas and Indonesian Sea support millions of fishers and coastal dwellers who rely on subsistence and artisanal fishing.
+3 International Maritime Organization (IMO), Resolution MEPC.207(62): IMO Guidelines for the Control and as the East China Sea, South China Sea, Yellow Sea, Gulf of Thailand, Sulu-Sulawesi Seas and Indonesian Sea support millions of fishers and coastal dwellers who rely on subsistence and artisanal fishing.
 Maintaining healthy marine ecosystems is therefore a prerequisite for sustainable coastal and ocean development in the region.